 Like Stripe, PayPal is a financial services company.
 However, PayPal functions primarily as a digital wallet for individuals or your small business.
 It’s generally used for sending money to friends and family, invoicing clients and receiving payments.

 While Stripe focuses heavily on processing credit card payments for merchants, PayPal focuses on invoicing clients and receiving payments for work performed.
 PayPal also offers merchant services like POS systems and credit card processing, but its merchant services are much narrower and more expensive than Stripe providers.
-See our full review of PayPal.

 To get started with PayPal, sign up on the PayPal website.
 Registration is straightforward, and instantly grants new users access to a digital wallet for sending and receiving funds.
 You can also link bank accounts to transfer money on and off the platform.